wez/wezterm/docs/config/files.md

 take effect immediately.
 You may also use the `CTRL+SHIFT+R` keyboard shortcut to force the configuration to be reloaded.

+**The configuration file may be evaluated multiple times for each wezterm process** both at startup and in response to the configuration file being reloaded.
+You should avoid taking actions in the main flow of the config file that have side effects; for example, unconditionally launching background processes can result in many of them being spawned over time if you launch many copies of wezterm, or are frequently reloading your config file.

 ## Configuration File Structure

 The `wezterm.lua` configuration file is a lua script which allows for a high